 However, such efforts cannot be expected to be successful in eliminating sexual assault on their own.
 Bystander intervention faces formidable barriers: Most assaults occur in private, with large percentages taking place within the victims' own homes.
 Sexual consent is often communicated in subtle ways that may not be obvious to bystanders.
 Moreover, consent is considered a private decision, especially in our culture, which is becoming increasingly individualistic.
 Efforts to reduce male aggression work against a lifetime of socialization by powerful cultural and subcultural forces that promote both sexual aggressiveness and a sexual double standard that privileges men.
 In such an environment, effective self-protection programming plays an important role.
 Self-protection efforts need not blame; they can empower.

 Research shows that well-crafted self-protection programming (often referred to as "risk reduction" programming) is effective in reducing assault rates.
 Moreover, even advocates for primary prevention generally recognize that self-defense programs are an important part of a multi-faceted approach to prevention.
 Elemental is proud to be an effective partner in the movement to end sexual assault.

 There are a number of efforts at the federal, state, and local levels to reduce sexual assault.
-The federal SAVE Act, for example, requires (among other mandates) that college campuses include programming for all incoming students, faculty, and staff, as well as maintain ongoing programming designed to reduce assault.
-Elemental encompasses facets of both primary prevention and risk reduction programming, with a greater focus on the latter, and is meant to augment and dovetail with any primary prevention programming offered by an institution.
+The federal SaVE Act, for example, requires (among other mandates) that college campuses include programming for all incoming students, faculty, and staff, as well as maintain ongoing programming designed to reduce assault.
+Elemental encompasses facets of both primary prevention and risk reduction programming and is meant to augment and dovetail with existing programming offered by an institution.